Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ### Shows privacy related common guide popup

 To show common privacy setting guide popup, use the `APP_CONTROL_OPERATION_PRIVACY_SETTING_GUIDE` operation.
 This operation helps you to guide users to change privacy privilege settings.
-You need to check permissions to see if the user actually granted requested permissions after using this application control.
+After using this application control, check permissions to verify whether the user granted the requested permissions.

 **Figure: Privacy setting guide popup**